parisjug/jchateau-site/src/site/markdown/schedule.md

 At 12:30: lunch break.
 Maybe you will feel like having a theme lunch with people you met in the morning?
 To continue the conversations you had with them?

 The afternoon is dedicated to social events.
 We are not completely fixed on those: what would you think about visiting the Château de Chambord?
-Or Cheverny castle, which has inpired Hergé for Tintin calse "moulinsart" ?
-Or maybe the Château de blois, built by Charles VIII?
+Or Cheverny castle, which has inspired Hergé for Tintin called "Moulinsart" ?
+Or maybe the Château de Blois, built by Charles VIII?
 Or the more discrete Château de Chenonceaux, built by Diane de Poitiers?
 With more than 300 castles in the Valley of the Loire, the choice will be hard!

 After one of these, where you will have again plenty of time to chat with people about how Java is great, we will meet for dinner, with more fine cuisine and wines.

-The last unconference morning will be Saturday March the 18th.
+The last unconference morning will be Saturday March the 9th.
 One more social event the Saturday afternoon and we will have a closing dinner Saturday night.
-Checking out the hotel will be Sunday 19th morning.
+Checking out the hotel will be Sunday 10th morning.

 Current plan are :